nkabbara/nkabbara.github.io/docs/how-are-you.md

 constantly show themselves in your life and name them.
 For example:

 - Father Self
+- Husband Self
+- Professional Self
 - Business Owner Self
-- Barista Self
-- Professional Self
 - Obsessive Self

 _(Maybe follow a pattern of story/explanation below as you go along)_

-Once you've named them, then it becomes easier to notice who's in charge of your world at any given time.
+Once you've named them, then it becomes easier to notice who's in charge of your world at different times.

 When you're hanging out with your kids, it might be the Father Self that's occupying the leadership position.
 You're nurturing, protective, loving and playful.
 And